kubernetes-hy/kubernetes-hy.github.io/data/part-1/3-introduction-to-networking.md

 <exercise name='Exercise 1.07: External access with Ingress'>

-  In addition to outputting the timestamp and hash, save it to memory and display it when accessing the main application via HTTP.
+  In addition to outputting the timestamp and hash, save it to memory and display it when accessing the "main application" via HTTP.
 Then use ingress to access it with a browser.

 </exercise>

 <exercise name='Exercise 1.08: Project v0.5'>

   Start using Ingress instead of NodePort to access the project.

 </exercise>

 <exercise name='Exercise 1.09: More services'>

   Develop a second application that simply responds with "pong 0" to a GET request and increases a counter (the 0) so that you can see how many requests have been sent.
 The counter should be in memory so it may reset at some point.